kou1-n/plstss240/README.md

 ## Running

+There are two ways to run the plstss program after compilation:

+### Interactive mode

-After compilation, execute the produced binary.
+Execute the produced binary.
 The program runs interactively and prompts for the base name of an input dataset in CML format.
 For example:

 ```bash
 $ $(HOME)/bin/plstss2393_nagasaku